Tonya Ruble-Richter, Executive Director

 Whitney Rutherford, Volunteer Coordinator

 Whitney first came to Voices for Children as a CASA volunteer in February of 2016.
-Since that time, she has also become a part-time bookkeeper for the program and then a part-time Volunteer Coordinator.
-She currently manages half of the Jefferson County volunteers for the organization while also serving as a CASA for her own cases as well.
+Since that time, she has also become a part-time bookkeeper for the program and then moved into the role of full-time Volunteer Coordinator for Jefferson County.
+Whitney continues to serve as a CASA for her own cases as well.

 As another Madison native, Whitney was drawn to the organization by her interest in helping children in need in our community.